 MAKE A PLANNow that you have an idea of destinations you want to visit, it’s time to make a plan!

-I’d suggest having a “digital nomad strategy” BEFORE telling anyone.
+I’d also suggest having a “digital nomad strategy” BEFORE telling anyone.
 Have a job/freelance work lined up or a plan and pick your first destination or two.
 You might even want to book your ticket first if you really don’t want to risk backing out!

 Trust me, you’ll be much less likely to be swayed by naysayers if you have a plan cemented in your head.
 I personally waited to tell my family and some friends until I KNEW what the heck I was doing.
 This way, I felt more confident and didn’t change my mind when people asked how I was going to make money, where I was going to stay, etc.